Flour and water were all they had left for dinner.

 Months later, Jose and his entire family live in a small, one-room shack in the back of a noisy car repair garage in Colombia.
 They earn money selling small goods and mobile phone minutes on the busy street in front of their house, but the income is not enough.
 Jose worries about his children’s future.
 Especially their education.

 Jose feared for the future of his country.
 Things in Venezuela were extremely difficult beyond his own family, too.
-Jose looked around at his neighbors and they were starving.
+Jose looked around at his neighbours and they were starving.
 Stores were running out of food.
 Hospitals were running out of medicine.
 People were paying for items in bricks of bolívares (currency in Venezuela.)

 “I felt powerless,” Jose remembers as he describes how his home had changed.
 So he made the incredibly difficult decision to leave his family, and his home, and go to Colombia.